bkiac/patina/readme.md

 expect(Ok()).toEqual(Err());
 ```

-To properly test equality between instances of the Result class, you can unwrap the value and compare it directly:
+To properly test equality between instances of the Result class, you can unwrap the value or error and compare it with the expected value directly:

 ```ts
 expect(Ok().unwrap()).toEqual(Ok(1).unwrap()); // Now fails as expected